holaplex/marketplace/README.md

 3. Install dependencies with `yarn install`
 4. Edit `.env.development` and add a subdomain, eg: `espi`
 5. Run it with `yarn dev`

+## Create a Production Build

+To create a production ready build use `yarn build`.
+Build files can be found in `.next`.

+Detailed documentation can be found at https://nextjs.org/docs/deployment#nextjs-build-api

 ## Proxy

 The active marketplace can be set by the `x-holaplex-subdomain` request header.
 Starting the `nginx` with [default.conf](/main/templates/default.conf.template) will set the subdomain header based on the current hostname context of the request.